NegInfinity/ProjectExodus/README.md

 This document is subject to change, and due to the project being develoepd, may be altered on short notice.

-## File, Folders and Installation.
+## Files and Folders

 * SampleScene - this is a simple test for unity.
 Simply copy the folder somewhere within your "assets".
-* "Exporter" folder (currently named jsonexport) - This is a set of scripts used for the conversion itself.
+* "ExodusExport" folder - This is a set of scripts used for the conversion itself.
 Copy the folder into somepoint of your unity project to use, and wait for compilation to finish.
-* "Importer" folder (currently named jsonimport) - This is for unreal side.
+* "ExodusImport" folder - This is for unreal side.
 Within your project, create "Plugins" folder, and copy this folder there.
 Then you'll have to rebuild your project and enable the plugin from plugin settings.
 * binaries - this folder contains several precompiled versions but will likely be removed in near future.
 Please do not rely on it.

+## Installation - Unity side

+To install exporter plugin into unity project, copy or symlink "ExodusExport" folder into any location within "Assets" folder and wait for scripts to finish compiling.
+Once compilation is finished the export action would be available in context menu within Hierarchy window, or via MainMenu.

+## Installation - Unreal side.

+* Within your C++ project, create "Plugins" folder if it does not already exist.
+* Copy or SymLink "ExodusImport" folder there.
+* Reload the project.
+* Go to "Plugins" menu in unreal editor, find "ExodusImport" under "Other" category, and enable it.
+The project will be restarted.
+* Recompile the project if necessary.
+* Once successfully installed, "Import" command will be available via button bar above scene view.

+Please disregard buttons that are not marked "Import", if such buttons are present.
+Those are test cases.

 ## Usage